This is a complete list of NPS survey best practices for SaaS.

 - CES – Customer effort score, which measures the customer service satisfaction.

-NPS Survey Best Practices: When and How Often Should You Send NPS Surveys?
+1. NPS Frequency – When and How Often to Send NPS Surveys?

 The ideal frequency for NPS surveys depends on the type of questionnaire you’re sending: